jilliangmeehan/viatrix/content/notes/books/vera's melancholy.md

 "Come and help me close this door!
 If a tentacle starts attacking you, use this kitchen knife to defend yourself!"
 Ike's glasses were now covered in blue slime.
 "Hurry!
 We can't let this evil demon cross into Delphi."

-Upon hearing his words, Vera helped Ike close the door.
-While they were pushing back the tentacles, Vera accidentally stabbed Ike twice in the back.
-Thankfully, Ike's healing spells were quite potent.
+Upon hearing his words, Vera helped Ike close the door. **While they were pushing back the tentacles, Vera accidentally stabbed Ike twice in the back.** Thankfully, Ike's healing spells were quite potent.

+> [!NOTE] 🤔
+> this feels significant lol

 "I shall explain everything to you.
 I am in fact over a thousand years old, and this door is a gateway to anywhere in the universe.
 That tentacled monster is an old one from the Large Magellanic Cloud — I went there to get something."
 Ike was covered in slime from head to foot by this point.
 He wiped his glasses with Vera's dress as he spoke.
 "Erm... is there anything else that you'd like to know?"